Muhammet-Developer/betaLimited/README.md

-# BOOKS STORE
+# Case Beta Limited

-Book Store a web application where you can search, read, add to cart, save to cart and pay for books online
+Beta Limited a web application where you can search, add to cart, save to cart for fruit online

 ## Contents